 For reference, we consider designing a ``centralized" LQR assuming the availability of the entire power system model.
-The resultant box plots are depicted at the last columns in Figs.~\ref{figboxplots}\textbf{(a-1)} and \textbf{(b-1)}, showing that the performance of the upgraded PSSs approximates the best achievable performance of the centralized LQR.
-For further comparison, we calculate the same box plots for the nonlinear power system model, while implementing a nonlinear extension of the output rectifier reported in \cite{ishizaki2018retrofit,sadamoto2018retrofit}, where the nonlinearity neglected in controller design is to be regarded as a part of environments.
-From the resultant box plots in Figs.~\ref{figboxplots}\textbf{(a-2)} and \textbf{(b-2)}, we see that the performance of GFC for the nonlinear model is almost comparable with that for the linearized model especially when a sufficient number of upgraded PSSs are implemented.
-This implies that the upgraded PSSs successfully confine state deviations to a domain close to the operating point, in which nonlinearity is almost negligible.
+The resultant box plots are depicted in the last columns of Figs.~\ref{figboxplots}\textbf{(a-1)} and \textbf{(b-1)}; they indicate that the performance of the upgraded PSSs approximates the best achievable performance of the centralized LQR.
+For further comparison, we calculate the same box plots for the nonlinear power system model, while implementing a nonlinear extension of the output rectifier reported in \cite{ishizaki2018retrofit,sadamoto2018retrofit}, where the nonlinearity neglected in controller design is regarded as a part of the environments.
+From the resultant box plots in Figs.~\ref{figboxplots}\textbf{(a-2)} and \textbf{(b-2)}, we see that the performance of GFC for the nonlinear model is almost comparable with that for the linearized model, especially when sufficient upgraded PSSs are implemented.
+This implies that the upgraded PSSs successfully confine state deviations to a domain close to the operating point, wherein nonlinearity is almost negligible.